FiftyOne Teams Plugins¶

 Managing delegated operations¶

-Every Teams dataset has a Runs page that allows users to monitor and explore delegated operations scheduled against that dataset.
+Every dataset in FiftyOne Teams has a Runs page that allows users with access to monitor and explore delegated operations scheduled against that dataset.

 Note

-The Runs page only tracks operations that are delegated to your Team’s orchestrator, not operations that are executed immediately in the App.
+The Runs page only tracks operations that are scheduled for delegated execution, not operations that are executed immediately in the App.

 Runs page¶